rdegges/django-heroku-memcacheify/README.md

 That's it.

-If you've got the [Heroku memcache addon](https://addons.heroku.com/memcache) installed for your app, Django will be automatically configured to use it.
-If not, you'll get the default local memory caching that Django offers.
+Assuming you have a memcache server available to your application on Heroku, it will instantly be available.
+If you have no memcache addon provisioned for your app, ``memcacheify`` will default to using local memory caching as a backup :)

 ## References